GooglingTheCancerGenome/breakpoint-pairs/README.md

-Final training and test sets were created using:
+Final training and test sets were created using

 MakeTrainingData.py

-Next, to train the DeepSV CNN this script is used:
+Next, to train the DeepSV CNN this script is used

 OC_cross_validation_dropout.py